danmalcolm/BuildUp/src/README.txt

 accommodate the test scenarios you're working with.
 The idea of BuildUp is that it provides some basic scaffolding so that you can declare these scenarios and mix and match various bits.

-You can quickly combine various sources of data as declaratively as possible
+You can quickly combine various generators of data as declaratively as possible

-WHY DOESN'T ISource<T> implement IEnumerable<T>
+WHY DOESN'T IGenerator<T> implement IEnumerable<T>

 This was tempting but was not done for a few reasons.
-Instead, a method is called to trigger creation of an IEnumerable by the source, e.g. orderSource.Build();
+Instead, a method is called to trigger creation of an IEnumerable by the generator, e.g. orderGenerator.Build();

-from name in nameSource.Build()
+from name in nameGenerator.Build()

-arguments for (a source is a sequence):
+arguments for (a generator is a sequence):
-Viewing source as a sequence of objects makes api a bit more concise, names.Take(4) etc is better than names.Build().Take(4)
+Viewing generator as a sequence of objects makes api a bit more concise, names.Take(4) etc is better than names.Build().Take(4)

-against (a source is a source of a sequence, not the sequence itself!): semantic collision, e.g. subtle differences in Select and SelectMany depending on whether extension methods are referenced loss of composability - too easy for user to slip from working with immutable ISource<T> to IEnumerable<T>
+against (a generator is a generator of a sequence, not the sequence itself!): semantic collision, e.g. subtle differences in Select and SelectMany depending on whether extension methods are referenced loss of composability - too easy for user to slip from working with immutable IGenerator<T> to IEnumerable<T>

 compromise:

 probably better for user to generate sequence explicitly

-have a few extension methods so can access generated sequence, transitioning from ISource to IEnumerable:
+have a few extension methods so can access generated sequence, transitioning from IGenerator to IEnumerable:

 Single
 Take